osamarehman/mughal.pro/AUTHELIA_DISABLE_NOTES.md

 ## Overview

-This document explains the changes made to fix the container issues by disabling Authelia authentication and fixing other restarting containers.
+This document explains the direct container approach to fix the issues with restarting containers by disabling Authelia authentication and recreating problematic containers with simplified configurations.

 ## Issues Identified